The All Blacks are the most successful international men’s rugby side of all-time with a winning percentage of 77.21% over 566 Tests (1903-2017).

 Overseas the side’s success is notable, winning four of nine attempted touring Grand Slams in 1978, 2005, 2008 and 2010.
 After claiming two Rugby World Cup titles at home in 1987 and 2011, the All Blacks beat Australia in the 2015 final at Twickenham to win their first title outside of New Zealand.

-Since October 2003, when World Rugby (formerly the IRB) introduced a rankings system, the All Blacks have held number one position for over 80% of the time.
-In late 2014 New Zealand celebrated a unique milestone, ranked as the top ranked team for over five years without interruption.
-The side have also claimed World Rugby’s Team of the Year eight times in the last ten years.
+Since October 2003, when World Rugby introduced a rankings system, the All Blacks have held the number one position for over 80% of the time.
+As of December 2017, the All Blacks have held the number one position since 2009.

 The side also claimed World Rugby’s Team of the Year title on seven consecutive occasions from 2010-2016.

 ||69 All Blacks

 ||66 All Blacks